openequella/openequella.github.io/equella-tools/bulkImporterUserManual.md

 Note that XML does not allow metadata attributes to be repeated.
 If a multi-value column of attributes is specified in the CSV only the first value will be imported.

-NOTE: When viewing multi-value metadata in an EQUELLA wizard bear in mind that only wizard controls that support multiple values (e.g. a shuffle list control) can display all the values.
+NOTE: When viewing multi-value metadata in an openEQUELLA wizard bear in mind that only wizard controls that support multiple values (e.g. a shuffle list control) can display all the values.
 Edit box controls will only display the first value of a repeating metadata field.
 Also note that multi-value wizard controls that utilize control lists (e.g. check box group, radio button group) will only display values that match values included in the control’s control list.

 ##### Using Multiple Columns to Specify Multi-Value Metadata Fields
 Instead of (or as well as) using delimiters, you can put values of the one metadata element into separate columns by using the same XPath column heading across multiple columns.
 The EBI will collect the value from each column and add them all as repeating values in the item’s metadata.